manu0396/PetFinder/README.md

 - [ViewBinding] - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
 - [Jetpack Navigation] - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app
 - [Glide] - An image loading and caching library for Android focused on smooth scrolling
+- [Firebase] - A library to manage the authentication within the App
    [ViewModel]: <https://developer.android.com/topic/libraries/architecture/viewmodel>
    [Jetpack Navigation]: <https://developer.android.com/guide/navigation/>
    [Hilt-Dagger]: <https://dagger.dev/hilt/>